osr4rightstools/osr4rights-tools/README.md

 New users need to be manually approved to go from Tier1 (only allowed to run the samples) to Tier2 (allowed to upload their own files)

-Admins (which is another Role) have an /admin page to change the users Roles.
+- Admins (which is another Role) have an /admin page to change the users Roles.

-Admins can also change the User to Disabled for users who are not real, or we don't want on the system
+- Admins can also change the User to Disabled for users who are not real, or we don't want on the system

-Admins can unlock a Users account (if LoginStateId = 4 LockedOutDueTO3WrongPasswords)
+- Admins can unlock a Users account (if LoginStateId = 4 LockedOutDueTO3WrongPasswords)

 If the VM is rebooted or the process unexpectely restarts (it is using systemctl).
 See [/infra/create_webserver.sh](/infra/create_webserver.sh).
 Then the internal queue will disappear.
 It is not resilient of a process restart

 ## Backups

-DB has a diff backup of every 12 hours and a 7 day.
+DB has a diff backup at least every 12 hours and over a 7 day period

 Azure File Share is on the LRS (Locally Redundant) system.

+There is no state/data stored anywhere else..

 ## Debugging and Log Files